mist64/cbmbus_doc/4 Standard Serial.md

 #### B: Reversed roles
 ![](docs/cbmbus/serial-40.png =601x131)

-The command reverses the roles of sender and receiver, so the previous receiver is now the new sender and is still holding DATA, and the previous sender is now the receiver and is still holding CLK.
+Let's assume the command has reversed the roles of sender and receiver, so the previous receiver is now the new sender and is still holding DATA, and the previous sender is now the receiver and is still holding CLK.
 This needs to be reversed.

 #### C: New receiver switches lines
 ![](docs/cbmbus/serial-41.png =601x131)